ifesdjeen/deflisp/README.md

 Everyone should implement his own Lisp.
 I'm not an exception.
 I'm doing it just for learning and fun.
 Don't excpect anything extraordinary here.

 [Here's a little blog post on the subject](http://coffeenco.de/articles/write_you_lisp_in_haskell.html), that explains main concepts that were used here.

+I've tried my best to stick to Clojure syntax.
+Actually, most of the "core" implementation was first written in Clojure, afterwards it ran smoothly on deflisp.
+Because I've enjoyed working on deflisp so much, you may expect it to be under active development, but all I'm doing here is for the joy of programming.
+I'm somehow certain that there are better lisps out there.

 What's done so far: